Financial planning is about helping to structure and manage your finances to achieve your objectives.

 Using a life insurance policy with no end term such as a whole of life (WOL) policy can be very useful in mitigating inheritance tax.
 The policy can be written in a single name if a widow or the applicant is single, or joint names if the applicants are married.
 If married a couple would apply for a joint life second death policy, so that only on the second death would the policy pay out to the beneficiaries.
 The amount of cover selected would be set at the outset as the IHT liability, and it should be reviewed once per annum.
 A WOL policy can be set up on standard cover or maximum cover.
 The premium will vary depending on the options taken.
 To decide which type is suitable, please contact us for additional information.

 Don’t pay more tax than necessary on your death.
 Call us today to put the right combination of policies in place for you in order to mitigate as much tax as possible.
 Equity Release is a lifetime mortgage.
 To understand the features and risks, ask for a personalised illustration.
 Levels and bases of, and reliefs from, taxation are subject to change and their value depends on the individual circumstances of the individual.

-Inheritance Tax Planning is not regulated by the Financial Conduct Authority
+Inheritance Tax Planning, Trusts, Estate Planning and Will Writing advice are not regulated by the Financial Conduct Authority

 Life cover (non-investment) and income protection- The plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse